RedisLabs/redislabs-docs/content/embeds/shard-placement-intro.md

 In Redis Enterprise Software (RS), the location of master and slave shards on the cluster nodes can impact the database and node performance.
-Master shards are always hosted separately from their slave shards.
-By default, all master shards for a database are hosted on the same node and all slave shards are hosted on a different node, as long as the nodes have enough resources to host them.

-This shard placement scheme attempts to maintain fast data retrieval because all of the data in the database is hosted together.
-Also, the replicated data in the slave shards are separate from the master shards for data resiliency.
+Master shards and their corresponding slave shards are always placed on separate nodes for data resiliency.

-For larger and more complex database topologies, the shard placement policy helps to maintain optimal performance and resiliency.
+The shard placement policy helps to maintain optimal performance and resiliency.
 In addition to the shard placement policy, considerations that determine shard placement are:

 - Separation of master and slave shards